ANASDAVOODTK/Discord-Bot/README.md

 ![BFH Banner](https://trello-attachments.s3.amazonaws.com/542e9c6316504d5797afbfb9/542e9c6316504d5797afbfc1/39dee8d993841943b5723510ce663233/Frame_19.png)

 # Cowin-Bot
-Cowin-Bot is a Discord Bot developed by <a href="https://github.com/ANASDAVOODTK">ANASDAVOODTK </a> and <a href="https://github.com/AlexyPulivelil">Alexy P Thomas </a> to make the vaccine regiseration in a feasible way.
+Cowin-Bot is a Discord Bot developed by <a href="https://github.com/ANASDAVOODTK">ANASDAVOODTK </a> and <a href="https://github.com/AlexyPulivelil">Alexy P Thomas </a> to make the vaccine registration in a feasible way.
 Our Bot performs fucntions like Registeration, Notification etc. This project is developed as part of **Tinkerhub Buid From Home** program

 ## Libraries used
 1. <a href="https://www.npmjs.com/package/axios">axios </a> : ^0.21.1